 - The GPA / GMAT count for 50% of the final score and the interview for the other 50%.

 Results: Students will be notified of the outcome of the selection procedure, including the allotted exchange destination as soon as possible.
 Approximately 70 students will be selected for the programme and receive a (conditional) offer of admission.
 The allocated exchange destination and semester will also be communicated together with the offer (more information is listed in the next section).

 Applicants who are not selected for the IM/CEMS programme, will be offered alternative admission to our other MSc programmes.
 It's only possible to receive an offer of admission to programmes which still have spots available.
 Some programmes may have reached maximum capacity by the time the CEMS results are available.

 Be aware: Formal admission to the MSc IM/CEMS will only take place after the applicant has received an unconditional offer of admission.
 All of the conditions listed in the letter of admission must be fulfilled before the applicant is allowed to begin the IM/CEMS master.
 If the applicant has failed to meet any of the conditions listed by 31 August, the offer of admission will be withdrawn.

-Note: the deadlines for master exchange nomination for most partner schools is 1 May, so students are advised to submit a complete master exchange application before mid-April.
+- The deadlines for master exchange nomination for most partner schools is 1 May, so students are advised to submit a complete master exchange application before mid-April.
 For more information on master exchange, please contact: Linda de Vries, Head of International Office (firstname.lastname@example.org).